 613.7 DISPOSITION OF FORFEITED PROPERTY

-Property forfeiture through the criminal forfeiture process shall be disposed of in accordance with ORS 131.594 and the associated statutes including priority payments for costs and to victims, as applicable.
+Property forfeited through the criminal forfeiture process shall be disposed of in accordance with ORS 131.588 and ORS 131.594, and any applicable intergovernmental agreement.
 Forfeited cigarettes shall be destroyed, not sold (ORS 131.604).